What is a phishing email? How to spot and prevent one in 2026

 Modern email security gateways go far beyond basic spam filtering.
 They use machine learning to detect anomalies in message content, sender behavior, and attachment characteristics.
 These systems can identify and quarantine phishing attempts that would fool human recipients, especially when you train them on your organization’s specific communication patterns.

-The zero-trust model operates on a simple principle: trust nothing, verify everything.
+The zero-trust model operates on a simple principle: Trust nothing, verify everything.
 This means treating all email as potentially malicious (regardless of source).
 Implement controls like link sandboxing (where URLs are tested in isolated environments before users can access them) and strict attachment policies.

 Browser email security solutions